meplato/mall-java-client/README.md

 ## Documentation

-Complete documentation for the Meplato Mall API can be found at [https://developer.meplato.com/mall](https://developer.meplato.com/mall).
+Complete documentation for the Meplato Mall 1.0 API can be found at [https://developer.meplato.com/mall](https://developer.meplato.com/mall).

 ## Testing

-Run `gradle test` to run tests.
+Run `mvn test` to run tests.
 All tests are mocked: No internet access necessary.

 # License